d365collaborative/d365fo.integrations/docs/Invoke-D365RestEndpoint.md

 ```

 ### -Payload
-The entire string contain the json object that you want to import into the D365FO environment
+The entire string contain the json object that you want to pass to the REST endpoint

+If the payload parameter is NOT null, it will trigger a HTTP POST action against the URL.

+But if the payload is null, it will trigger a HTTP GET action against the URL.

 Remember that json is text based and can use either single quotes (') or double quotes (") as the text qualifier, so you might need to escape the different quotes in your payload before passing it in